MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-The HTTPS RR uses Port Prefix Naming ({{svcb-names}}), with one modification: if the scheme is "https" and the port is 443, then the client's original QNAME is equal to the origin hostname, without any prefix labels.
+The HTTPS RR uses Port Prefix Naming ({{svcb-names}}), with one modification: if the scheme is "https" and the port is 443, then the client's original QNAME is equal to the service name (i.e. the origin's hostname), without any prefix labels.

 By removing the {{?Attrleaf}} labels used in SVCB, this construction enables offline DNSSEC signing of wildcard domains, which are commonly used with HTTPS.
-Reusing the origin hostname also allows the targets of existing CNAME chains (e.g. CDN hosts) to start returning HTTPS RR responses without requiring origin domains to configure and maintain an additional delegation.
+Reusing the service name also allows the targets of existing CNAME chains (e.g. CDN hosts) to start returning HTTPS RR responses without requiring origin domains to configure and maintain an additional delegation.